-...you have Product Owner in your organization.
-You might have other roles such as sales manager, product manager, etc as well.
+...you have a Product Owner in your organization.
+You might have other roles such as a sales manager or a product manager as well.

-If the chain from the customer to the Scrum team becomes very long (Fig. 2), feedback loop between team and customers slows down.
-It might be hard for the team to confirm that they are building the right product.
+If the chain from the customer to the Scrum team lengthens (Fig. 2), feedback loops between the team and the customers slow down.
+The team struggles to confirm that they are building the right product.
 Noise also becomes an issue.
 Messages from the customer to the team gets distorted and misinterpreted.

-On the other hand, if there is no man-in-the-middle between customer and Scrum team, the case might be that the Product Owner from the customer disrupts the team constantly.
-In addition, if the Product Owner is from customer, she/he may not be the correct person to decide which PBIs has the most ROI value.
+On the other hand, consider that nobody is in between the customer and the Scrum team; the Product Owner from the customer constantly disrupts the team.
+If the Product Owner is a customer, they may not take responsibility for which PBIs have the most ROI.

-Get rid of all other roles between the Scrum team and the customer than the Product Owner.
+Eliminate all roles between the Scrum team and the customer other than the Product Owner.

-The customer, Product Owner, and team should form 1 - 2 - 3 chain links (Figure 3).
+The customer, the Product Owner, and the team should form a serial link (Figure 3).

-In order to accomplish this, one might need to create Product Owner Team in order to have place for different experts in the organization.
+In order to accomplish this, Product Owner Team may be needed in order to facilitate different experts in the organization.
 This approach also shields the Scrum team from the customers' disruptions.

 Use Chief Product Owner to sustain a single point of accountability for ROI when using Product Owner Team